 1.10.
 Adding a World¶

-After this brief introduction to building and using in-game commands you may be ready to see a more fleshed-out example.
-Evennia comes with a tutorial world for you to explore.
-We will try that out in the next lesson.
+After this brief introduction to building and using in-game commands, you may be ready to see a more fleshed-out example.
+Fortunately, Evennia comes with an tutorial world for you to explore — which we will try in the next lesson.